-The Huntington Library is one of the world's great independent research libraries, with more than nine million items spanning the 11th to 21st centuries.
+The Huntington Library is one of the world's great independent research libraries, with more than eleven million items spanning the 11th to 21st centuries.
 Only a small portion of the vast collection is on display at any one time; ongoing exhibitions, Remarkable Works, Remarkable Times in the Main Exhibition Hall, and Beautiful Science: Ideas that Changed the World in the Dibner Hall of the History of Science.
 Temporary themed exhibitions are presented in the smaller West Hall.

 Published in 1623, the first collected edition of Shakespeare's works contains thirty-six plays, eighteen of them printed for the first time.
 This "authorized version," prepared by his friends and colleagues from "true originall copies," is the most reliable early source of Shakespeare's texts.

 Arguably the most influential book in the history of physics and mathematics, Newton's 1687 Principia formulated new laws of motion, a mathematical description of gravity, and a derivation of the laws of planetary motion.
 The Huntington holds eight copies of the first edition, two of which were annotated by Newton himself.

 Among the most significant American works of nonfiction, Henry David Thoreau's Walden espoused the virtue of simplicity, posed thoughtful and probing questions about the nature of ethical living, and provided environmental inspiration to the world.
 The Huntington holds multiple manuscript drafts of this work in Thoreau's hand.